ChengGiKan/TaiGu/README.md

 ## About the Programmers:
 There are (at least) two types of them:
 1. Those who think, they can control everything.
 2. Those who respect to users, even users make mistakes.
+(So do the programmers.)